Michael the Brave: Wallachia

 Not long after Michael became Prince of Wallachia, he turned against the Ottoman Empire.
 The next year he joined the Christian alliance of European powers formed by Pope Clement VIII against the Turks, and signed treaties with his neighbours: Sigismund Báthory of Transylvania, Aaron the Tyrant of Moldavia and the Holy Roman Emperor, Rudolf II (see Holy League of Pope Clement VIII).
 He started a campaign against the Turks in the autumn of 1594, conquering several citadels near the Danube, including Giurgiu, Brăila, Hârșova, and Silistra, while his Moldavian allies defeated the Turks in Iași and other parts of Moldavia.
-Mihai continued his attacks deep within the Ottoman Empire, taking the forts of Nicopolis, Ribnic, and Chilia and even reaching as far as Adrianople.
+Michael continued his attacks deep within the Ottoman Empire, taking the forts of Nicopolis, Ribnic, and Chilia with his soldiers raiding as far as Razgrad, which led to rumors that his army reached Adrianople.

 Sigismund Báthory using the title Prince of Transylvania, Wallachia and Moldavia in a 1595 engraving.

 In 1595, Sigismund Báthory staged an elaborate plot and had Aaron the Tyrant, voivode of Moldavia, removed from power.
 István Jósika (Báthory's chancellor and an ethnic Romanian) masterminded the operation. Ștefan Răzvan arrested Aron on charges of treason on the night of 24 April (5 May) and sent him to the Transylvanian capital at Gyulafehérvár with his family and treasure.
 Aron would die poisoned by the end of May in the castle of Vinc.
 Sigismund was forced to justify his actions before the European powers, since Aron had played an active role in the anti-Ottoman coalition.
 Later on, in the same city of Gyulafehérvár (Alba Iulia, in Romania of today), Wallachian boyars signed a treaty with Sigismund on Michael's behalf.
 From the point of view of Wallachian internal politics, the "Treaty of Gyulafehérvár" codified what could be called a boyar regime, reinforcing the already important political power of the noble elite.
 According to the treaty, a council of 12 great boyars was to take part alongside the voivode in the executive rule of the country.